Command Line Interface¶

 Verify Command¶

 The verify command checks that all procs operating on state types are properly marked with {.transition.} or {.notATransition.}.
+It also surfaces reachability problems, opaque-state cast bypasses, and configuration warnings.

 Basic Usage¶